If you are researching the best place to sell your graphics card, we wrote this guide for you!

 Returns & Scams

 Expect a 10% average rate of returns in this category.
 While the risk is lower than peer-to-peer methods, some scammers are skilled enough to fool even the most die-hard skeptics of human nature, if you’re not careful.
 To protect yourself against returns, you should document the packing of your product with details visible using pictures & videos in the event of a dispute.
-See our separate post on buyer-side scams for detail on how to guard yourself against common fraud attempts.
+See our separate post on buyer-side scams for details on how to guard yourself against common fraud attempts.

 Any eBay buyer may bid on your listing, and as such, you won’t really have control over the quality of your customer.
 This can lead to bad selling experiences and is just a part of the process.